 Exhibit B Engineering and Customer Service Support

 During the Term of this Agreement, Registry Operator shall provide reasonable telephone customer support to Registrar; not Registered Name Holders, Resellers or prospective customers of Registrar or Resellers, for non-technical support issues only.
 The Registry Operator, via the Registry Service Provider, shall provide reasonable telephone and electronic customer support to Registrar, not Registered name Holders, Resellers or prospective customers of Registrar or Resellers for technical issues only solely relating to the Registry System and its operation.
 The Registry Operator will provide the Registrar with a telephone number and e-mail address for technical and non-technical support on its website.
-Registry Operator will provide Registrar with non-technical support Monday through Friday, 9:00am to 5:00pm U.S. Central Time.
+Registry Operator will provide Registrar with non-technical support Monday through Friday, 9:00am to 5:00pm U.S. Eastern Time.

 The Registry Operator shall provide a clear, concise and efficient delineation of customer support responsibilities.
 Registrars provide support to registrants, resellers or prospective customers and registries only provide support to registrars.
 This allows the Registry Operator, to focus its support on the issues that arise between the Registry Operator and the Registrar.